The Gmünd model:

 Product design is involved in the design of technical consumer and investment goods, tools, furniture, trade fair presentations, medical technology devices and objects worn and used on the body, and in the planning of transport, logistics and mobility systems.

-The degree program Internet of Things – Design of Networked Systems deals with the digitalization and networking of different areas of life, from everyday objects to industrial production and business models.
+The degree program Digital Product Design and Development – Design of Networked Systems deals with the digitalization and networking of different areas of life, from everyday objects to industrial production and business models.
 The focus is not only on user-centered design, but also on design methodology, design thinking, physical computing and the necessary technologies.

 Application-oriented design research has a high priority at the HfG.
 All research activities are bundled centrally in the Institute for Applied Research (IAF).
 The focus is on research and development issues in connection with the three core areas of interaction, communication and product design.
 Research projects focus, for example, on the ergonomic design of medical products and systems or the interaction between humans and designed products or systems.